ItipatS/HoloArena/README.md

 #  3D Arena Fighting Game – Unity Project

 This project is a **3D arena-style fighting game**, built entirely in Unity with a focus on scalable architecture, clean modular code, and responsive UI systems.
-Inspired by classic fighting games like *Super Smash Bros.* and *Brawlhalla*, this game showcases both **gameplay mechanics** and **user interface design** — ideal for demonstrating technical depth and transferable skills to any game dev role, including Cocos Creator.
+Inspired by classic fighting games like *Super Smash Bros.* and *Brawlhalla*, this game showcases both **gameplay mechanics** and **user interface design**.
 > **🛠 Built with:** Unity (C#), Component-Based Architecture, Modular Systems, Inspector-Friendly Design
 ---
 ## Download to play or get unitypackage of the project